LisaMcGautier/codeQuiz/README.md

 Made adjustments to the "You did it!" screen; input field and Submit button not showing up.

 Input field and Submit button appear on highscore screen; input value logging to console, but final score not showing up on main screen.

+Fixed a bug in the `showQuestions` function that was logging an error to the console.

+Once the player completes the game, they can save their initials and score.